jason-kerney/joyeuse/bin/types.md

 ```

 ##### knex-baseTypes-allowedDatabases #####
-This is a list of database that Joyeuse is allowed to conncet to.
+This is a list of database that Joyeuse is allowed to connect to.
 The current list is:

 * postgres
 * mssql